WordPress/gutenberg/packages/scripts/README.md

 This is how you execute the script with presented setup:

 * `npm run lint:css` - lints CSS files in the whole project's directory.

+#### Advanced information

+It uses [stylelint](https://github.com/stylelint/stylelint) with the [stylelint-config-wordpress](https://github.com/WordPress-Coding-Standards/stylelint-config-wordpress) configuration per the [WordPress CSS Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/css/).
+You can override them with your own rules as described in [stylelint user guide](https://github.com/stylelint/stylelint/docs/user-guide.md).
+Learn more in the [Advanced Usage](#advanced-usage) section.

 ### `start`